jimmykarns/smart-contracts/README.md

 ## Introduction
-This specific branch is for mutation testing.
+This specific branch is for mutation testing of the Katalyst contracts.

 ## Setup Requirements (AWS instructions)
 - Python 3.7